Paolina-coding/Portfolio/README.md

+This project was made during my studies with the Centre Européen de Formation.
+It is currently a local website for a developper named John Doe

 To run this project you need to have Node.js installed Then open the project in an editor like VSCode
 In your terminal please run 'npm install react-router-dom@6' to be able to navigate between pages